stangri/docs.openwrt.melmac.net/adblock-fast/README.md

 If you specify `google.com` as a domain to be allowed, you will have access to `google.com`, `www.google.com`, `analytics.google.com`, but not fake domains like `email-google.com` or `drive.google.com.verify.signin.normandeassociation.com` for example.
 If you only want to allow `www.google.com` while blocking all other `google.com` subdomains, just specify `www.google.com` as domain to be allowed.

 In general, whatever domain is specified to be allowed; it, along with with its subdomains will be allowed, but not any fake domains containing it.

+### Recognized remote allow/block-list file formats

+The service can parse the remote allow/block-lists in the following formats:

+- AdBlockPlus format
+- DNSMASQ format with `address=` assignments
+- DNSMASQ format with `local=` assignments
+- DNSMASQ format with `server=` assignments
+- Hosts file
+- Domains list (plain text with one domain per line)

 ## How It Does Not Work